|the blog zone|

 This trip didn’t go according to my plans, but I’d

 anticipated that – I went in the monsoon time.
 Heavy rainfall can disrupt plans even in the rich countries of the world.
 Yet I hadn't expected quite

 the enormous and destructive deluge that came in August and September.
 You’d be best to read this blog from the bottom if you want

 to have the adventures in the right order.

 In Himachal Pradesh and Uttarakhand I

-encountered many generous, warm and friendly people, had a fabulous (if rather
+encountered many generous and friendly people, had a fabulous (if rather

 soggy) time split between camping and staying in small lodges, and delved a

 into Kullu, Lahaul, Spiti, Kinnaur and the Pindari.